wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

    - MongoDB instead of DyanmoDB : a scalable database which guarantees the same consistent speed of read and write requests.

    - SES (Simple Email Service) : Mass emailing service, like MailChimp.

+PROTIP: The future of FaaS vendors isn't the front-end but the back-end services that include API Gateways and Artificial Intelligence features such as image recognition, text sentiment analysis, natural language process (NLP), and Machine Learning.

 PROTIP: The payoff for housing the back-end in a public cloud is for machine learning and AI services to be added.
 For example: https://github.com/aws-samples/aws-serverless-ember